TazWake/Powershell-Learning/kansa-guide.md

 * On the investigator machine install `Logparser` from Microsoft
 * Ensure all target machines have WinRM enabled ( `winrm quickconfig` )
 * Create a hosts file listing all the targeted machines

+## Configuration
+* edit the `Modules\Modules.conf` file to match needs
+    * Comment out any which cause errors
+    * Check ones which need specific binaries
+* edit the `Analysis\Analysis.conf` file to match needs

 ## Run Kansa
 `kansa.ps1 -TargetList .\hosts.txt -ModulePath .\Modules -PushBin -RmBin -Verbose -Analysis`